Woynert/aboutlife/IDEAS.md

 * (sticky) "Discrete" option, in this option the sticky it's only show 3 seconds every minute.
 So to not disable it entirely.

+BUGS

+* There is a weird bug when there is no space left on the computer, multiple 'aboutlife overlay' clients will open on top of each other.